fredericrous/git-templates/README.md

 - pre-push: when a tag is semver, check that it's defined in a package.json
 - pre-commit: lint more languages
 - pre-commit: check other languages Gemfile.lock, Pipfile.lock, Cargo.lock, composer.lock
+- pre-commit: check you are commiting with the usual email / gpg / name
 - pre-push: check branch pattern for jira
 - repare-commit-msg: extract kabanize or jira id from branch name and prepare a commit msg with a footer Issues: (#id)? < id >
 - pre-push: prevent force push to a remote branch that has a different name
+- commit-msg: commit msg alias. exemple: "."="(prev prefix): more on $(previous commit msg)"

 ## Similar projects